simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 We first present a round-robin version of this application, where the master dispatches the tasks to the workers, one after the other, until all tasks are dispatched.
-Later in this tutorial, you will be given the opportunity to improve this scheme.
+You will improve this scheme later in this tutorial.

 The Actors
 ..........

 Let's start with the code of the master.
 It is represented by the *master* function below.
-This simple function takes at least 3 parameters (the amount of tasks to dispatch, their computational size in flops to compute and their communication size in bytes to exchange).
-Every parameter after the third one must be the name of an host on which a worker is waiting for something to compute.
+This simple function takes at least 3 parameters (the number of tasks to dispatch, their computational size in flops to compute, and their communication size in bytes to exchange).
+Every parameter after the third one must be the name of a host on which a worker is waiting for something to compute.

 Then, the tasks are sent one after the other, each on a mailbox named after the worker's hosts.
-On the other side, a given worker (which code is given below) wait for incoming tasks on its own mailbox.
+On the other side, a given worker (which code is given below) waits for incoming tasks on its mailbox.

-At the end, once all tasks are dispatched, the master dispatches another task per worker, but this time with a negative amount of flops to compute.
+In the end, once all tasks are dispatched, the master dispatches another task per worker, but this time with a negative amount of flops to compute.
 Indeed, this application decided by convention, that the workers should stop when encountering such a negative compute_size.